What are immissions and what are their limits?

 You can file a lawsuit under the condition that the immissions are illegal.
 Immissions lawsuits are not a rarity, and you certainly won’t look ridiculous with a lawsuit filed.
 Czech courts deal with these types of lawsuits quite frequently.
 However, to have a chance of success and to accurately portray the illegality of your neighbour’s actions, it is worth discussing the matter with an attorney.

 It will be up to you to prove that the immissions are not proportionate to the local conditions and substantially restrict your normal use of your land.
-A skilled lawyer will know what arguments to use and what evidence to put to the court.
+A skilled attorney will know what arguments to use and what evidence to propose to the court.
 Last but not least, you must also articulate not only that you are bothered by your neighbour’s behaviour, but what exactly you are asking him to do or not to do.
 You can demand that your neighbour refrain from a particular nuisance activity that is causing the immission or that he or she remove the condition that is causing the immission.
 You can also sue your neighbour if he or she has not yet caused anything, but the danger is imminent (for example, he or she is not supposed to repair a house whose wall is collapsing onto your house).
 For these cases, you will use a nuisance action.

 Anyone who, in the use of their land, causes a nuisance to their neighbours beyond that allowed by law can be a defendant.
 Therefore, you can sue not only the owner of the land, but also the tenant of the land, house, or apartment whose actions cause the immission.